-In October 2020, we entered into a License Agreement with Arena (the "Arena License Agreement"), pursuant to which Arena granted us an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352, LP143 and LP659 (pharmaceutical products containing any such compounds, the Licensed Products).
+In October 2020, we entered into a License Agreement with Arena (the "Arena License Agreement"), pursuant to which Arena granted us an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352, LP659, LP143 and certain 5-HT2a compounds (pharmaceutical products containing any such compounds, the "Licensed Products").
+In January 2022, we amended the Arena License Agreement to add an additional program.

-The following table provides an overview of our current programs:
+The following table provides an overview of the current product candidates we are focusing on: